Literature Review and Scopus

 Lens(external link)

 The lens is a research analytical platform that provides access to patents and scholarly research.
-As lens is supported with comprehensive citation analytics, evaluation of research output is easier on this platform.
-In comparison with other search engines, number of search filters are more diverse, and users can filter their results to just open access ones.
+Lens supports comprehensive citation analytics, making it easier to evaluate research output on this platform.
+In comparison with other search engines, the number of search filters is more diverse, and users can filter their results to just open access ones.
 Above the search box, change from the default 'patents' to 'scholarly works' to get results from research publications.

 Close drawer